vineetmanjrekar/word-calculator/README.md

 ##### File Uploader

 The API (1) uploads the file into Mongo Database in chunks of 10MB each.
 The maximum file size supported currently is 1.28GB.
+To change the file limit allowed for upload, please update the properties "spring.servlet.multipart.max-file-size" and "spring.servlet.multipart.max-request-siz" in application.properties.
 The maximum size of a Mongo Collection allowed and result processing size allowed in MapReduce is 16MB.
 Hence chunk size is 10MB.
 This is currently hard coded but can be externalised.

 ##### Word Processor